 To prepare for this standard the Company reviewed its existing agreements to determine whether the accounting for any leases would be impacted from adopting IFRS 16.
 The Company is primarily party to agreements in which it is the lessor, for which the accounting has remained substantially unchanged.
-As a whole the Company's analysis concluded that there would be no material impact from adoption.
+The agreements to which the Company is a lessee relate to Mongolian government land leases, however the lease payments are nominal and did not qualify for recognition.
+There was no impact on the Company's consolidated financial statements from the adoption of IFRS 16.